Tiger4Code/Mastering-Timeseries-Analysis-and-Forecasting/README.md

 ## Acknowledgments

 - This series is based on real-world time-series forecasting problems, and we use popular Python libraries like **pandas**, **numpy**, **matplotlib**, **statsmodels**, and **seaborn** throughout the series.
-- Special thanks to all the contributors and viewers for supporting this learning community.
+- Special thanks to all the viewers for supporting this learning community.

 ---